istio/istio.io/content/about/notes/1.0/index.md

 ## Networking

- **SNI Routing using VirtualServices**.
-Newly introduced `TLS` sections in VirtualServices can be used to route TLS traffic based on SNI values.
-Service ports named as TLS/HTTPS can be used in conjunction with VirtualService TLS routes.
-TLS/HTTPS ports without an accompanying VirtualService will be treated as opaque TCP.
+- **SNI Routing using Virtual Services**.
+Newly introduced `TLS` sections in [`VirtualService`](/docs/reference/config/istio.networking.v1alpha3/#VirtualService) can beused to route TLS traffic based on SNI values.
+Service ports named as TLS/HTTPS can be used in conjunction with virtual service TLS routes.
+TLS/HTTPS ports without an accompanying virtual service will be treated as opaque TCP.

 - **Old (v1alpha1) networking APIs are no longer available**.
 Support for the old `v1alpha1` traffic management model has been removed.

 - **Istio Ingress Deprecated**.
 The old Istio ingress is deprecated and disabled by default.
 We encourage users to use [gateways](/docs/concepts/traffic-management/#gateways) instead.

--- **Support for streaming gRPC restored**.
+- **Support for streaming gRPC restored**.
 Istio 0.8 caused periodic termination of long running streaming gRPC connections.
 This has been fixed in 1.0.

 ## Policy and Telemetry